ThomasG77/qgis-as-a-download-service/README.md

 See the process in action in below demo

 <img src="qgis-as-a-service-resized.gif"/>

+## How to use it

+* Download project as a ZIP https://github.com/ThomasG77/qgis-as-a-download-service/archive/main.zip
+* Open the file `carte-etat-major.qgz`
+* Click on the layer "Grille Carte Etat Major"
+* Select the tool "Run feature action" or "Exécute l'action d'entité" for French people, click on a tile from the grid.
+It will download it (in data directory) and add it.
+If existing in data, it will add it if not already in the group.

 ## Want to download all?
 Don't abuse and take another road with below recipe